-What's a Connection?
+What is a Connection?

 Most apps will need more than one object.
 When this is the case, these objects will likely be related or connected to each other.

-Here are some examples of possible connections:
+Here are some examples of when connections can be used:

 Many contacts can be connected to one company